AssistiveRoboticsUNH/temporal_feature_lfd/README.md

 After training the models they can be evaluated using the following code.
 The application type is either 'c' for a classification task or 'pl' for policy learning.
-Training the backbone model should always be dones as a classification task.
+Training the backbone model should always be done as a classification task.

 ```bash
 # Running the program